 Add some wow factor to your wedding breakfast or wedding reception food with all the colours of the rainbow by way of rainbow grilled cheese, unicorn noodles, and rainbow toast.

 Featured above: Rainbow Grilled Cheese Sandwich by PopSugar

-A lot of people love sushi, but you could step off the beaten track of “California rolls” or “nori rolls” and opt for something a little more unique like sushi bagels or donuts, sushi burritos, or sushi tacos.
+A lot of people love sushi, but you could step off the beaten track of “California rolls” or “nori rolls” and opt for something a little more unique like sushi bagels or doughnuts, sushi burritos, or sushi tacos.

 After your main wedding reception meal, you may want to treat your guests to one of these unusual wedding catering ideas that look just as tasty as they do impressive.